OpenFunction/cli/docs/uninstall.md

 --ingress            For uninstalling Ingress Nginx.
 --keda               For uninstalling KEDA.
 --knative            For uninstalling Knative Serving (with Kourier as default gateway).
---region-cn          For users in China to uninstall dependent components.
+--region-cn          For users who have limited access to gcr.io or github.com.
 --shipwright         For uninstalling ShipWright.
 --sync               For uninstalling OpenFunction Sync Runtime (To be supported).
 --verbose            Show verbose information.